Luke Waterfall: Lincoln City

 He spent only half a season with Wrexham before signing for their National League rivals Lincoln City on 2 June on a two-year contract.
 He was appointed club captain.
-Waterfall made 55 appearances and scored seven goals in 2016–17 as Lincoln were promoted to EFL League Two as National League champions, as well as leading Lincoln to the Quarter finals of the FA Cup by defeating Guiseley, Altrincham, Oldham Athletic, Ipswich Town and Brighton & Hove Albion before defeating Premier League side Burnley.
-The Imps were eventually beaten 5-0 by Arsenal.
+Waterfall made 55 appearances and scored seven goals in 2016–17 as Lincoln were promoted to EFL League Two as National League champions, as well as leading Lincoln to the quarter-finals of the FA Cup by defeating Guiseley, Altrincham, Oldham Athletic, Ipswich Town and Brighton & Hove Albion before defeating Premier League side Burnley.
+The Imps were eventually beaten 5–0 by Arsenal.

-On 5 April 2018, Waterfall as captain lifted the Football League Trophy as The Imps defeated Shrewsbury Town at Wembley Stadium.
+On 5 April 2018, Waterfall as captain lifted the EFL Trophy as the Imps defeated Shrewsbury Town at Wembley Stadium.
 Several months later Shrewsbury would meet Waterfall's release clause and convince him to sign for the Shropshire side.
 Waterfall thanked Lincoln fans and called the decision to leave the "toughest decision" of his career, saying a three-year contract and League One football was too good to turn down.